Joliet Correctional Center

-History
+Operation

 Joliet Correctional Center opened in 1858.
 The prison was built with convict labor leased by the state to contractor Lorenzo P. Sanger and warden Samuel K. Casey.
 The limestone used to build the prison was quarried on the site.
 The first 33 inmates arrived from Alton in May 1858 to begin construction; the last prisoners were transferred in July 1860.
 Both criminals and prisoners of war were confined there during the Civil War.
 The first corrections officer to be killed there was Joseph Clark in May of 1864.
 By 1872 the population had reached 1,239, a record number for a single prison.
 From the 1870s the prison had work contracts with local businesses.

 The penitentiary's original plans included a one-hundred cell "Female Cell House" located inside the male penitentiary.
 Female prisoners were housed adjacent to men's cells from 1859 until 1870, when they were moved to the fourth floor of the central administration building.
 In 1896 a separate, one-hundred cellblock "Joliet Women's Prison" was built across the street from the male penitentiary.
 In design it was an exact mini-replica of the male prison.
 In 1933 all female prisoners were moved to the Oakdale Women's Reformatory (later known as Dwight Correctional Center) and the facility was used for male prisoners.
 The women's prison was converted into secondary facility to house male prisoners, making Joliet Prison an all-male prison.

 The prison was slow to modernize.
 There was no running water or toilets in the cells in 1910.
 In 1917, the state began construction of the larger and modern Stateville Correctional Center, on a site 3 mi to the north-northwest.
 Its March 1925 opening was meant to lead to the swift closure of Joliet.
 This did not happen, and both prisons operated simultaneously for the rest of the 20th century.

 In 1924, Nathan Leopold and Richard Loeb were given life sentences to be served at Joliet (after their successful defense—from the death penalty—by Clarence Darrow).
 Their case was known as "the crime of the century" at the time after kidnapping and murdering teenager Robert "Bobby" Franks.
 During their time as inmates, the pair worked to make significant improvements to the prison's educational program.